 CMS/ACM/IDS 113.
 Mathematical Optimization.
 12 units (3-0-9); first term.
-Prerequisites: ACM 95/100 ab, ACM 11, ACM/IDS 104, or instructor's permission.
+Prerequisites: ACM 11 and ACM 104, or instructor's permission.
 This class studies mathematical optimization from the viewpoint of convexity.
 Topics covered include duality and representation of convex sets; linear and semidefinite programming; connections to discrete, network, and robust optimization; relaxation methods for intractable problems; as well as applications to problems arising in graphs and networks, information theory, control, signal processing, and other engineering disciplines.
 Instructor: Chandrasekaran.